-- become critical thinkers who can understand, evaluate and make decisions. - > Punctuation and capitalization: pupils should be made aware of the use of punctuation form the very start.
-Punctuation is one of the ways writers help readers understand what they want to say At this stage, full stops, exclamation and question marks need to be internalized.
-Make pupils aware of capitals as well, as English and Spanish do not always coincide (take the personal pronoun 'I', fo xample!) - Decision making: it is important that pupils discuss and decide.
+- become critical thinkers who can understand, evaluate and make decisions.

+- > Punctuation and capitalization: pupils should be made aware of the use of punctuation from the very start.
+Punctuation is one of the ways writers help readers understand what they want to say.
+At this stage, full stops, exclamation and question marks need to be internalized.
+Make pupils aware of capitals as well, as English and Spanish do not always coincide (take the personal pronoun 'I', for example!)

+- Decision making: it is important that pupils discuss and decide.
 In particular in writing, where there is time to think, any writer may choose to omit some information or add something and pupils are no exception.
+So please neth.

+Sure they do

-So please eth sure they do néir writing as rigid n data, but as sources of inportations:
+Ineir writing as rigid n.

+data, but as sources of inp.

+oroductions:

-C. Tips
+c.
+Tips